nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ITK-Response-Codes</td>
 <td>20003</td>
 <td>Unrecognised Sender</td>
-<td>The organization or person referred to as the sender in the ITK Message header is not recognised.
+<td>The organization or person referred to as the sender in the ITK MessageHeader is not recognised.
 Note: This code should not be used where the domain makes use of the “GP look-up” functionally in MESH.</td>
 </tr>
 </table>